How Can I Vote

 Contact the administrator of your facility for more information on the date and time.

-Vote when you live at a Shelter or are Homelenss
+Vote when you live at a Shelter or are Homeless

-If you are temporarily staying in shelter and need the protection of anonymity, contact Elections Nova Scotia or your local returning office for assistance.
-You will be able to vote with the assistance of a write-In ballot coordinator team and your name and location will be held in confidence.
+If you are temporarily staying in shelter and/or need the protection of anonymity, contact Elections Nova Scotia or your local returning office for assistance.
+You will be able to vote with the assistance of a write-in ballot team and your name and location will be held in confidence.

 If you are homeless with no permanent residence, the Elections Act provides that the place where you sleep at registration time – a shelter, hostel or other place that provides food, lodging or social services – may be considered your residence.
 When an election is called, returning officers will contact the administrators of shelters to inform residents that, if they wish to vote, they may use the shelter as their “place of residence” if they are otherwise qualified as electors.
 A poster at the shelter will have the location of the appropriate polling locations.
 When registering to vote, you will be required to complete an application to be added to the list of electors and will be asked for identification with your name and signature.

-If you are a post-secondary student, like other Nova Scotia voters you are entitled to vote in the electoral district in which your principal residence is located.
-Since many college and university students have two residences - one when at school, and one when not at school - students must choose one or the other as principal residence for the purposes of Nova Scotia elections.
-You can then vote on election day, at the advance polls, at any Returning Office, or by mail as described above.
-Visit the Elections Nova Scotia website or contact us by phone for more details.
+If you are a post-secondary student living in Nova Scotia, like other Nova Scotian voters you are entitled to vote in the electoral district in which your principal residence is located.
+Since many college and university students have two residences - one when at school, and one when not at school - students must choose one or the other as principal residence for the purposes of Nova Scotia provincial elections.
+You can then vote on election day, at the advance polls, at any returning office, or by mail using a write-in ballot.
+Follow this link for more information on student voting.

-During a provincial general election, Elections Nova Scotia will contact the Judge Advocate General’s office which will send a message to all units of the Canadian Forces to inform them of the election, the eligibility requirements for voting, and the process for applying to vote by write-in ballot.
+During a provincial general election, Elections Nova Scotia will contact the Judge Advocate General’s office which will send a message to all units of the Canadian Forces to inform them of the election, the eligibility requirements for voting, and the process for write-in ballot.

 During a by-election, Elections Nova Scotia advertises within the province to alert friends and relatives to advise eligible members of the Canadian Forces to apply for a write-in ballot after an election is called and the key dates for applying and returning their ballot.